In Legal Trouble For Driving Without A License?

 - A new resident to Maryland has failed to get a Maryland driver’s license within the mandatory 60-day limit.

 - Someone’s driver’s license has been suspended or revoked because of a DUI conviction or other reasons.

 - A young person, an undocumented alien or anyone else has never had a driver’s license.

 Driving in any of these circumstances in Maryland can result in arrest, jail time, a criminal record, fines and penalties, and difficulty obtaining a driver’s license (or renewal).

 Were you charged with driving without a license?
 Don’t face these allegations alone.
-Contact The Law Offices of Thomas Maronick Jr LLC now to schedule a free consultation.
+Contact Maronick Law LLC now to schedule a free consultation.
 Call 410-885-1775.